 If rectal cancer has spread and formed just one or a few tumors in the lungs or liver (and nowhere else), surgery might be used to remove it.
 In most cases, this is only done if the cancer in the rectum is also being removed (or was already removed).
 Depending on the extent of the cancer, this might help the patient live longer, or it could even cure the cancer.
 Deciding if surgery is an option to remove areas of cancer spread depends on their size, number, and location.

 Possible risks and side effects of surgery depend on several factors, including the extent of the operation and a person’s general health before surgery.
 Problems during or shortly after the operation can include bleeding from the surgery, infections at the surgery site, and blood clots in the legs.

-A colostomy can have an impact on body image and sexual comfort level in both men and women.
+If you have a colostomy, it can have an impact on body image and sexual comfort level .
 While it may require some adjustments, it should not keep you from having an enjoyable sex life.

 For more about sexuality and fertility, see Fertility and Sexual Side Effects.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.